RetroNora/MERA_ELZAB_ComPan_8_16/README.md

 Comes with two RAM boards of 896K of 'common RAM'.
 Advertisements I found claims it could use a RAM disk.
 It has extended address bus (A0 - A20), so it can address up to 2Mb instead of 64k that i8080 can address.

+The extension of address bus is achieved on 8080 board (in fact they are outputs of 8212s).
+Additional address bits are handled by PROMs (on boards that they need it)
 ![alt text](https://github.com/RetroNora/MERA_ELZAB_ComPan_8_16/blob/main/Pics/ComPAN%20block.png)

 ![alt text](https://github.com/RetroNora/Elzab_ComPan_8/blob/main/ComPAN.jpg)

+## P1/P2 CONNECTORS
+Each card comes with two 92 contact card edge connectors.
+P1 at the top of the board and P2 at the bottom.
+P1 is a system bus connector (address + data + IRQs + control signals).
+It has the same pinout on every board.
+P2 is dedicated to each board role, and the pinout differs board to board.
+The boards are connected with backplane.
+Each slot is dedicated to specyfic card type, connecotrs are keyed.
+The layout is:
+[         CRT MODULE        ]
+[1][2][3][4] PSU [5][6][7][8]
+1 - VIDEORAM 1,
+2 - VIDEORAM 2,
+3 - 8088 BOARD,
+4 - EMPTY,
+5 - I/O BOARD,
+6 - RAM,
+7 - RAM,
+8 - 8080 BOARD.

 ## SCHEMATICS